XuchenSun/ScientificManagement-logic-induction-and-deduction-/README.md

 *Logic steps for finish a course on master degree level*

-   Normally, master degree level course need more time to learn, but with finishing many courses in MUN, I summarise my learning method into the following steps, and I feel better than before with this usefull steps.
+   Normally, master degree level course needs more time to learn, but after finishing many courses in MUN, I summarise my learning method into the following steps, and I feel better than before with this usefull steps.

     Step1 Choosing your suitable courses before next semester.